Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You'll rest easy knowing there are many, many sustainable choices of hiking and camping gear, outdoor clothing, and fun stuff for the trail for your hiker to choose and enjoy, thanks to your thoughtfulness.

-Ready to do more shopping for eco-friendly outdoor products?
+Ready to do more shopping for eco-friendly outdoor products beyond this carefully curated sustainable gifting guide?

 Type the word "sustainable" into the search box of the REI website.